Generalized Standard Triples for Algebraic Linearizations of Matrix Polynomials: Acknowledgments

 \section{Acknowledgments}

 We acknowledge the support of Western University, The National Science and Engineering Research Council of Canada, the Ontario Graduate Scholarship (OGS) program, the University of Alcal{\'{a}}, the Ontario Research Centre of Computer Algebra, and the Rotman Institute of Philosophy.
 Part of this work was developed while RMC was visiting the University of Alcal{\'a}, in the frame of the project Giner de los Rios.
 The authors would also like to thank Peter Lancaster for teaching RMC long ago the value of the $5 \times 5$ example.
 Similarly we thank John C.~Butcher for the proper usage of the word ``interpolational''.
-In addition, thank Fran{\c{c}}oise Tisseur for her thorough comments on an earlier version of this paper.
+We thank Fran{\c{c}}oise Tisseur for her thorough comments on an earlier version of this paper, and likewise Froil\'an Dopico for a similarly fruitful discussion.
+Finally, we thank an anonymous referee for improving (and correcting!) several proofs.